-But, last year our five-year-old took an interest in carving pumpkins.
-I tried to put if off by ignoring him but, like most five years old, he does not easily forget something once it takes root.
+But, our son took an interest in carving pumpkins.
+I tried to put if off by ignoring him but, like most five years old, he did not easily forget something once it took root.
 A friend shared with me a book she'd heard about that gave pumpkin carving a whole new meaning.
 I thought about it.
 Should Christians be carving pumpkins?

 Can there be a “better reason” to do so that preparation for a holiday with much darker roots than candy?

 I've read a few variations of the origins of carving pumpkins.
 Actually, the tradition started in Europe and Ireland with gourds, not pumpkins.
 One story, based on Irish folklore, tell of a man named Stingy Jack who, after tricking the Devil twice was not allowed into Heaven or Hell when he died.
 So, he put a piece of burning coal in a carved gourd and has been roaming the earth ever since.
 People carved gourds and turnips to ward off Jack and other spirits from their homes.
 You can read more about this version here.

 Another line of thought suggests that turnips were carved and lit to light the way for the walking dead during the winter months when they came up from the ground and roamed the earth.
 The lighted veggies would frighten the spirits away from the home.

 Others claim it's unlikely this is true because the Celts would not be eager to waste root vegetables that were a necessary staple in the diet, especially over the cold Winter months.